 photo: National Museum of Mexican Art courtesy of Gozamos via Flickr

 1. See a colorful new world unfold at National Museum of Mexican Art (1852 W. 19th St., Pilsen).
-The 10,00-piece permanent collection spans ancient Mexico to the present day, and is one of the largest in the country.
-They have two community engagement opportunities May 5: A Ready for the Museum tour which helps parents explore with their 18-36 month olds and an Art Workshop for ages 7-12.
+The 10,000-piece permanent collection spans ancient Mexico to the present day, and is one of the largest in the country.
+The Museum’s Ready for the Museum event on May 5 helps parents explore with their 18-36 month olds.
 Entry to the museum is always free.

 2. If a kid in a candy shop is something to remember, what about a kid in a Mexican candy shop?
 Dulcelandia Candy is the largest distributor of Mexican candy in the Midwest and its three locations (Little Village, Brighton Park and Logan Square) are well worth a visit.
 The colorful selection of sweets will make you wish that coconut and mango suckers were a food group.